| One of the best kept secrets in Disney animation collecting is the variety of original

 Pluto, the Three Little Pigs and many others.
 Cels that still exist from this time period

 are quite rare for main characters and are very sought after.
-Concepts, backgrounds
+Concepts, backgrounds and

-cartoon was in 1935 and most vintage cels before that date are in black and white.
+1935 and most vintage cels before that date are in black and white.

 Best Values: Look for original pencil art of the main characters to get the best bang